google/ground-platform/README.md

 ### Quickstart

-To get up and running quickly, you run the web app against the local Firebase emulator.
+To get up and running quickly, you can run the web app against the local Firebase emulator.

-To install dependencies and start the emulator:
+To install dependencies and start the emulator, run:

 ```
 $ cd functions && npm install && npm run emulator